UW1020: The Visual Past: Images in American History

 Drafting, peer response, and revision are key to all these objectives.
 I will guide you through several small-group workshops in which you will learn both how to offer critical responses and how to respond to those offered by your peers.

-These two required books are at the GW Bookstore.
+These two required books are readily available online or through the GW bookstore:

 You will find other readings on Bb>E-Reserves and in library research.